 HOST: World Bank

-The COVID pandemic has brought new attention to the importance of landscape health for human health in addition to economic resilience.
-The transfer of zoonotic diseases from animals to humans makes clear the interdependence of human and animal health on terrestrial ecosystems, and the risks of ecosystem degradation due to human activity.
-Healthy landscapes are also critical for healthy economies, providing essential ecosystem services such as water, fertile soil, and erosion prevention.
-In many places, nature and wildlife provide the basis for nature-based tourism (NBT) that provides important income for protected area management and for jobs for local communities.
+COVID-19 has brought new attention to the interdependence of landscape, human and animal health.
+While the pandemic’s zoonotic origins clearly evidence the risks that ecosystem degradation and human encroachment into wildlife habitats pose to global health, its aftershocks have starkly exposed the lack of resilience in our current social and economic systems.
+Healthy landscapes are critical for healthy societies and economies, providing essential ecosystem services such as water, fertile soil, and erosion prevention.
+In many places, they also provide the basis for nature-based tourism (NBT), which generates crucial income for conservation and protected area management, and livelihoods for local communities.

-This session will look at pathways for spillover of zoonotic diseases such as COVID-19 from animals to humans, what actions can manage or stop spill over and how a One Health approach that looks at human, animal and environmental health together can make a difference.
-The session will also explore tools that can help bring back NBT as the world recovers from COVID-19, how restoration is important to human health, and how approaches to landscape management are evolving to encompass health considerations.
+In this session, panelists examine the drivers of zoonotic spillover, the actions that can be taken to prevent, manage and respond to future pandemics, and how a One Health approach that frames human, animal and landscape health through an integrated lens can mitigate risk.
+The session also explores the tools needed bring back NBT as countries and communities look to rebound from COVID-19, why restoration is integral to human health, and how approaches to landscape management around the world are evolving to encompass health considerations.